microsoft/PackageUploader/Operations.md

 - **minutesToWaitForProcessing**: optional (default 30) - it will check the package processing status every minute for this long, until it succeeds or fails
 - **availabilityDate**: optional - if informed it will configure custom availability date for your UWP market groups [Learn more](http://go.microsoft.com/fwlink/?LinkId=825239)
    - **isEnabled**: optional (default false) - it will enable/disable custom availability date
-   - **effectiveDate**: optional - if informed it will set the package availability date
+   - **effectiveDate**: optional - if informed it will set the package availability date (date format example: "2021-10-24T21:00:00.000Z")
 - **mandatoryDate**: optional - if informed it will configure custom mandatory date for your UWP market groups [Learn more](https://docs.microsoft.com/en-gb/windows/uwp/publish/upload-app-packages#mandatory-update)
    - **isEnabled**: optional (default false) - it will enable/disable custom mandatory date
-   - **effectiveDate**: optional - if informed it will set the mandatory date
+   - **effectiveDate**: optional - if informed it will set the mandatory date (date format example: "2021-10-24T21:00:00.000Z")
 - **gradualRollout**: optional - if informed it will configure gradual rollout for your UWP packages [Learn more](https://docs.microsoft.com/en-gb/windows/uwp/publish/upload-app-packages#gradual-package-rollout)
    - **isEnabled**:  optional (default false) - it will enable/disable gradual rollout
    - **percentage**: optional - rollout to start with